MediaJohnD/data-science-projects/docs/architecture.md

 3. **Modeling** – Tune an XGBoost classifier with Optuna while tracking runs in MLflow.
 4. **Monitoring** – Log metrics both to MLflow and the console.
+5. **Drift Detection** – Compare new data against a saved baseline using a Kolmogorov-Smirnov test.
+Trigger retraining if drift exceeds a threshold.
-5. **Model Registry** – Store versioned models in MLflow and deploy the best-performing model automatically.
+6. **Model Registry** – Store versioned models in MLflow and deploy the best-performing model automatically.
-6. **Orchestration** – Manage the end-to-end workflow with Prefect.
+7. **Orchestration** – Manage the end-to-end workflow with Prefect.
-7. **Deployment** – Serve predictions through a FastAPI application with Docker automation and a GitHub Actions workflow for CI.
+8. **Deployment** – Serve predictions through a FastAPI application with Docker automation and a GitHub Actions workflow for CI.
-8. **Scheduling** – Prefect schedules run the pipeline daily with automatic retries and optional notifications.
+9. **Scheduling** – Prefect schedules run the pipeline daily with automatic retries and optional notifications.

 MLflow's model registry records each trained model with metadata so that the